Skip to main content

 Choosing Classes

-3. Major/GE/DEI Course – A second major course, GE course, or Diversity, Equity and Inclusion course
+2. Major Course - a second major course, Diversity, Equity and Inclusion (DEI) course, or an elective course

 4. General-Education Course (GE) – An upper-division course, non-contiguous (UDNC) to the major discipline